Do you ever feel like someone’s following you… on the internet?

 You can use webinars, videos, blogs and free guides as content in exchange for your potential customers contact info.

 Once you’ve got their contact info – you’ve converted them into a new lead and they are now one step closer to buying something from you!

 Once you start to generate leads on social media, the next step is to convert those leads into paying clients.
 That should ultimately be your goal when retargeting hot leads.

 The key to converting leads into paying clients is to build trust.

 So when retargeting your warm leads, ask yourself: ‘how can I build trust in what it is I do and what I’m selling?’

-Some ways you can do that is by sending them to a sales page, content that sells, a webinar about your services, or sometimes even a free consultation.
+The best way you can do that is by sending them to a video sales letter.

 Depending on how engaged your hot lead is with your business (for example, do they read all your blogs, open all your emails, watch all your videos, etc.) you can send them to the most relevant step to take them into a paying customer.